Kshitijp989/.net-Mini-Project/README.md

 The project is built using the Model-View-Controller (MVC) architecture, which separates the application's concerns into three main components: the model, which represents the data and business logic; the view, which represents the user interface; and the controller, which handles user input and manages communication between the model and view.

-The Entity Framework is used to interact with the student database.
+The Entity Framework is used to interact with the employee database.
 This makes it easier to perform CRUD operations on the database without writing SQL queries directly.

 ### **Features**